Domestic Worker Rights

 Learn more about New Mexico’s Domestic Service in Minimum Wage Act.

-New York’s Domestic Workers’ Bill of Rights \covers full-time workers including immigrants regardless of their immigration status.
-Relatives and part-time workers like baby sitters aren’t included.
+New York’s Domestic Workers’ Bill of Rights covers full-time workers including immigrants regardless of their immigration status.
+Relatives and casual workers like babysitters aren’t included.

 Under the law, household employees must receive: